rahul-bhave/cypress-exercise/README.md

 ```

 4.2.
 Smart Wait function to be added, so lot of waits added in the test can be avoided, also this will reduce the flakiness of the test.\
 4.3.
 CI-CD pipeline needs to be setup for the test repo.\
 4.4.
 Locators to be added in the configuration file.
-    4.5.
-Need to provide support for BDD Framework.